CAHS is seeking a Policy Research and Data Analyst to be part of a dynamic team!

 - Contributes to team activities as needed

-- Graduate degree in education, social welfare, public policy, public health or a related field preferred, undergraduate degree in one of these fields required
+- Undergraduate degree in education, social welfare, public policy, public health or a related field with coursework in research and data analysis.
+Graduate degree preferred.

 - Excellent oral and written communication skills